Highlights, programs, photos, videos, and more from past Ig Nobel Prize Ceremonies, dating back to 1991.

 Every year, one issue of the Annals of Improbable Research magazine is devoted to coverage of that year's Ig winners and the associated Ceremony.

 There are several books (in several languages) about the Ig Nobel Prizes with copiously juicy details about the winners.
-The Ig Nobel Prizes and its various sequels, The Best of Annals of Improbable Research.

-Find these and many others in our Improbable Bookstore.
+Find these in The Improbable Store

 |1998 winner Troy Hurtubise holds aloft his Ig Nobel Prize.
 Troy returned to the 1999 ceremony, and gave one of the Ig lectures two days later.|